Marine Exchange of the San Francisco Bay Region

 USCG West Coast Homeport Sites

-Download iCal File: Click HERE to add the Harbor Safety Committee Meeting to your calendar software
+Download: Click HERE to add the Harbor Safety Committee Meeting to your calendar software (v2022-10)

-Updated 2022-10.
-Before downloading the updated iCal file: Delete the existing HSC calendar event from your calendar software, select ‘all occurances’ when prompted.
+Before downloading, be sure to delete any previously existing HSC calendar events from your calendar software.
+Choose ‘all occurances’ when prompted.

 The Office of Spill Prevention and Response (OSPR) is accepting applications for membership on the Harbor Safety Committee of the San Francisco Bay Region.